DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

     - **Purpose**: Use comments to explain complex or non-obvious parts of the code, to temporarily disable code, or to mark sections for future work.
     - **Frequency**: While important, avoid over-commenting obvious code; focus on *why* something is done, not just *what* it does.
     - **Consistency**: Maintain a consistent style for comments throughout your codebase.

+---

+#### Step 184: CSS COMMENTS

+- **Objective:** Learn the syntax and purpose of comments within CSS code.
+- **Core Course Concepts:**
+    - The importance of commenting in CSS for documentation and team collaboration.
+    - CSS comment syntax: `/*` to open, `*/` to close.
+    - Comments can span single or multiple lines.
+    - Comments are ignored by browsers during rendering.
+- **Relevant Files:**
+    * [styles.css](styles.css) <!-- or any CSS file -->
+- **Reflection/Learning Note:** This step reinforced the concept of code documentation, specifically for CSS.
+The simple `/* comment */` syntax provides a flexible way to add notes directly within stylesheets.
+This is vital for explaining complex styling rules, temporary changes, or leaving markers for future development, ensuring that the stylesheet remains comprehensible over time.
+- **Independent Research & Best Practices:**
+    - **Debugging Tool**: Can be used to temporarily `comment out` sections of CSS to debug styling issues without deleting code.
+    - **Organization**: Use comments to organize stylesheets into logical sections (e.g., "Global Styles," "Header Styles," "Footer Styles").
+    - **Readability**: Good comments act as signposts, guiding developers through the CSS file quickly.

+---